tiptonspiderj/Passman/README.md

 This application is built using Scene Builder,
 Java, and Intellij.
 It was built as a part of my own interests in having a safe program where I was the author.
-I don't really trust these large companies to store my personal information.
+I don't really trust large companies to store my personal information.
 Thus, I made a solution for myself.
 Using this app in combination with my password generator app will keep your online profile secure.
 The application uses AES encryption to secure your information.
 I left the choice up to the user when to encrypt/decrypt info and